ibm-cloud-docs/vpc/instance-status-messages.md

 **Error message**: _Instance was stopped because a new image was created_

-The virtual server instance was stopped because a new image was created.
+The virtual server instance can't start instance because the image is being created from boot volume.
 To address this error, try the following possible resolutions.

 * Start the instance again.
 * Stop and restart the instance.